xiaokai1996/sky-take-out/notes/day2-employee-category.md

 We can use this to verify that in a request, different layers get the same thread id: `log.info("current thread is: {}", Thread.currentThread());`

-In sky-common-context module, we can new a ThreadLocal type object, like `@Data` we give this boject the getter and setter methods.
+In sky-common-context module, we can new a `ThreadLocal<T>` type object, like `@Data` we give this boject the getter and setter methods.
 So this object will be stored in the current thread.

 ```java
 package com.sky.context;